 As I’ve often joked about on this blog, I am an absolute hedonist.
 I have little (AKA not a shred of) willpower, and I can always find an excuse to eat something deep-fried or dipped in chocolate, lie on the couch instead of exercising, have that extra drink (or two), and so on.
 I swear my arm has never been twisted in my life.
 Pizza at 1am?
 Sure!
 A round of tequila shots?
 Already ordered them at the bar!
 Watching an entire series in one day, only getting up for bathroom breaks?
 Every weekend, my friend.

 And while I believe that attitude served me somewhat well while travelling – I will always say yes to trying a new restaurant or heading to a local bar – it has caught up to me now that I’m spending more time in one place.
+In short: I felt awful all the time.

-In this particular blog post, I wanted to talk about the effect daily exercise and activity has had on me, and what I’ve been doing to stay motivated.
+In this particular blog post, I wanted to talk about the effect daily movement and activity has had on me, and what I’ve been doing to stay motivated.
 Coming up next I’ll be talking about how I changed my eating habits, how I tackled my mental health, and what the results of all of this hard work has been.

 Because, yes, it’s been very hard work.
 Changing nearly every single aspect of my lifestyle is something I’m working on for hours every day.
 One of the biggest changes I’ve made is the amount of physical activity I do every day, and how my body now craves it.